RyanClementsHax/talks/talks/2024-11-06/src/slides.md

 - What other options are there?
 - What are their tradeoffs?
 - What committments does this need?
+- Do we need to do all of it or can we chunk it?

 ---
 layout: image